How to Perform Home Network Security Effectively [Detailed Guide]

 Safety is a rudimentary concept that we should be careful of in all aspects of life.
 Whether it is the humongous task of flying an airplane over the Bermuda Triangle or the petty job of talking to people in proximity without a mask, safety must always come first.
 Safety starts at home.
 Your home is home to all the critical data from all chores of your life.
 Never in human history have we been more connected to the Internet than in the present.
 So, securing this “sacred” connection has to our responsibility.
 Your “critical data” can range from bank credentials to private files/applications/moments (the kind that you might not even want your parents to see, let alone a stranger with hacking skills).

-You can only imagine the loss incurred once a hacker gets access to an unprotected home network.
-Malware campaigns, data and identity theft, and botnets are just a few of the possible ways in which a hacker can exploit a vulnerable home network.
-That is why home network security is a need these days.
+You can only imagine the loss incurred once a hacker accesses an unprotected home network.
+Malware campaigns, data and identity theft, and botnets are just a few possible ways a hacker can exploit a vulnerable home network.
+That is why to perform home network security is a need these days.
 And, I promise you, achieving a secure home network isn’t rocket science.

 See also: DHCP lookup failed Error – How to solve it?